 First, you should check out the Adverse Circumstances Procedures and Policy documents.
 Specifically, you will want to see if the reason why you’re applying for Adverse Circumstances are covered under the policy.
 Acceptable grounds for an Adverse Circumstances application are health issues (both physical and psychological), compassionate grounds such as a death in the family, hardship, trauma and unavoidable commitments like jury duty and military service.
 Your situation may cover more than one of these.
 I applied under both health and hardship grounds.

 I was able to get a supporting document by going in to see a Student Progress Advisor through the Counselling Service.
-Student Support Advisors are essentially the triage phase of the University’s support and counselling system.
-They listen to what is happening and help work out what kind of assistance you need.
 According to the Adverse Circumstance page of the Uni’s Counselling’s website, they are also able to provide your supporting documents for your application in some situations but will also point you in the direction of other services on-campus that can you help find those documents.
 After you’ve uploaded your supporting documents and submitted your application, you just have to wait to receive an email with the result which will let you know if you’ve been given an extension on an assessment task or are able to re-sit an exam.

 So what was the counselling session actually like?